Location - 31° 46' 14" N, 35° 14' 6" E (31.770556, 35.235)

 The Biblical pool of Siloam was discovered in Autumn 2004 when workers, digging for a new sewer line, uncovered several stone steps.
 Archaeologists were immediately notified when the steps were found.
 Subsequent excavations confirmed the authenticity of the location.
-Before this discovery it was believed that a Byzantine reconstruction, less than 70 yards away, was the pool mentioned in the Gospel of John.
+Before this discovery it was believed that a Byzantine reconstruction, less than 70 yards away, was the location mentioned in the Gospel of John.

 The pool is located on the southern slope of the city of David (the original site of Jerusalem) and is just outside the walls of the Old City.
 It was fed by the waters of the Gihon springs, which were carried to it by two aqueducts.
 The related tower, mentioned only in the book of Luke (Luke 13:4), is believed to have been part of the city wall near the waters.